tonethar/IGME-230-GDD-Spring-2018/notes/canvas-sprites-4.md

 ## IV. <a id="section4">Try it out!
+- Everything in "sprite bouncer" should now run exactly as before.

-Now set some breakpoints and check the inspector:
+- Now set some breakpoints and check the inspector:
     - "script" scope is gone, replaced by Module scope
     - all of the dependencies between modules are explicitly specified with `import` and `export`, which will make it easier for multiple developers to work on the app

 **HTML file**